 On Thursday June 20, 2013, IHAN actively participated in the United Nations Briefing, “May I Ask A Question, Mr. Under-Secretary-General and Special Adviser on Africa, Maged Abdelaziz?” – DPI/NGO.
 Click here to view video from the briefings.

-The United for a Culture of Peace Through Interfaith Harmony was held at the United Nations Headquarters.
+On February 14, 2013, the United for a Culture of Peace Through Interfaith Harmony was held at the United Nations Headquarters.
 The event was a combination of discussions, prayers, and flag presentations.
 Speaker after speaker reiterated the benefits of religious tolerance and its influence on conflict resolution.
 The symphonies of peace prayers illuminated the nonviolent qualities of faiths spanning from Bahá’í and Buddhist to Sikh and Zoroastrian.
 The presentation of the flags of each of the 193 UN Member states concluded the event equally harmoniously as it began and accentuated the progress the world has made through peace.
 “A moment of Peace can and shall Save the World.” -Sri Chinmoy

 Held on March 9, 2013: CSW Side EventFordham U, Institute for Women & Girls, IHAN Fordham University NYC in the Pope Auditorium.